MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/vpn-deploy-cond-access-root-cert-to-on-premise-ad.md

         -   Certificate Authorities Container

 ## Next step
 [Step 6.5.
-Create OMA-DM based VPNv2 Profiles to Windows 10 devices](vpn-create-oma-dm-based-vpnv2-profiles.md): In this step, you create OMA-DM VPNv2 profiles one of two ways.
-The first method is a managed deployment using Intune to deploy a VPN Device Configuration policy.
-The second method can be used for unmanaged environments using a PowerShell script that leverages the Common Information Model, which creates a WMI session in the user’s context.
-From this context, it then creates a new instance of the MDM_VPNv2_01 WMI class.
+Create OMA-DM based VPNv2 Profiles to Windows 10 devices](vpn-create-oma-dm-based-vpnv2-profiles.md): IIn this step, you can create OMA-DM based VPNv2 profiles using Intune to deploy a VPN Device Configuration policy.
+If you want to SCCM or PowerShell Dcript to create VPNv2 profiles, see [VPNv2 CSP settings](https://docs.microsoft.com/en-us/windows/client-management/mdm/vpnv2-csp) for more details.

 ---